Finally, the greatest question in the universe regarding dieting has come:

 - RMR refers to resting metabolic rate which equals BMR

-As a side note, these formulas are more accurate if you are over 18 years old because in case you are under that age, there is more energy expenditure that is usually associated with growth.
+As a side note, these formulas are more accurate if you are over 18 years old.
+In case you are under that age, your body expends more energy because it uses it for growth.

 More Complex Calorie Estimation Formulas